 Join us for Christmas Eve worship!
 The service will be less than an hour long and is designed to be a casual, welcoming, and meaningful worship experience particularly geared toward families with younger children.
 We include lessons, carols, candlelight, a children’s sermon, and an “instant pageant” where children and adults can become part of the Christmas Story.
 Contact: Rev. Mollie Landers Hatt.

 Responding to COVID-19: How to be a Good Neighbor

 We are connected in many ways, and know our very lives depend on one another.
 As we face the realities of the pandemic – loss of normalcy, loneliness, job loss and financial loss, illness, we turn to our faith and the way of Jesus again and again.
 We are not alone in this, and we are called to be good neighbors, sharing God’s love.
-While taking into consideration that Staying Home and Staying Safe is of utmost importance, the Mission, Outreach, and Evangelism Board offers these resources and links to connect as a good neighbor in this time.
+While taking into consideration that Safer at Home is of utmost importance, the Mission, Outreach, and Evangelism Board offers these resources and links to connect as a good neighbor in this time.

 - Send a card to your neighbor, a relative, a friend, or someone in the congregation.
 If you need the name of someone in the congregation who could use a card, please email Rev. Mollie (email@example.com)

 - Call your local, state, federal representative – Thank them for their service, and ask them to advocate for the most vulnerable populations in this time – those experiencing homelessness, those who have been laid off, children, older populations.